MwSpaceLLC/e-shop/README.md

 ## Contributing 🐙

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [e-shop documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to the e-shop Laravel Package framework!

 ## Security Vulnerabilities 🦑